ChainSafe/protocol/positions/forest.md

 - Experience with documenting a large codebase, both for internal and user-facing components
 - Familiarity with open-source software principles
+- Familiar with Git and GitHub/GitLab
+- Can construct and maintain CI/CD pipelines
+- Experience with RPC, WebSockets, or GraphQL
+- Performance analysis and optimization, optimizing data structures and algorithms

 {% include contact.html %}